zfwangDP/boltz/README.md

 ⚠️ **Coming soon: updated evaluation code for Boltz-2!**

-To encourage reproducibility and facilitate comparison with other models, on top of the existing Boltz-1 evaluation pipeline, we will soon provide the evaluation scripts and structural predictions for Boltz-2, Boltz-1, Chai-1 and AlphaFold3 on our test benchmark dataset, and our affinity predictions on the FEP+ benchamark, CASP16 and our MF-PCBA test set.
+To encourage reproducibility and facilitate comparison with other models, on top of the existing Boltz-1 evaluation pipeline, we will soon provide the evaluation scripts and structural predictions for Boltz-2, Boltz-1, Chai-1 and AlphaFold3 on our test benchmark dataset, and our affinity predictions on the FEP+ benchmark, CASP16 and our MF-PCBA test set.

 ![Affinity test sets evaluations](docs/pearson_plot.png)
 ![Test set evaluations](docs/plot_test_boltz2.png)